Updated: Sep 28, 2021

-I am a Fabrication Technician at Translational Research Initiative for Cell Engineering and Printing (TRICEP).
+I am a Design Engineer at Translational Research Initiative for Cell Engineering and Printing (TRICEP).
 We are responsible for operating and maintaining a suite of advanced manufacturing equipment and helping researchers and clients realise their prototypes.

 What is your area of expertise and what kind of experience do you have in this area?

 I have accrued extensive experience in additive fabrication.
 My focus has been on the development of custom bioprinting platforms.
 I’ve hacked and slashed enough printers over the past few years that I could probably get a 3D printer to make me breakfast if I really wanted to.